 Access: Wheelchair accessible.
 Enter through side door from High Street, along narrow alleyway.
 Steps onto lawn and terrace

-Eighteenth century listed Georgian house (formerly 2 cottages) with an impressive medieval stone entrance.
+18th century listed Georgian house (formerly two cottages) with an impressive medieval stone entrance.
 Small walled garden with many roses (including climbers), patio, small trees and bedding plants.

-Access: Wheelchair access to a level terrace, 3 steps up to lawn
+Access: Wheelchair access to a level terrace, three steps up to lawn

 Listed Georgian house built in the 1760s with later Bath Stone front and former stables (now garage).
-Traditional walled cottage garden with many roses, hydrangeas, camellias, clematis, honeysuckle, hostas, jasmine, mock orange, lavender, rosemary, delphiniums, pinks, lupins, peony, ferns, lilac and two lemon trees.
+Traditional walled cottage garden with roses, hydrangeas, camellias, clematis, honeysuckle, jasmine, mock orange, lavender, rosemary, pinks, lupins, peony, ferns, lilac and two lemon trees.

 An archway leads to a separate walled kitchen garden with herbs, peas, beans, onions, potatoes, tomatoes, squashes, climbing courgette, sweetcorn, fig tree, dahlias, rhubarb and blackcurrant.